calder12/seed/src/_packs/utilities/seed-width-fx.md

   - width
 ---

-Width (fixed) utility pack for Seed
+A series of utility classes that adjust the width (px) property of a selector, with support for responsive modifiers.

 ## Install